zenoss/centos-base/README.md

 Centos image with tools installed.
 Two docker images are created from this project.
 The first is a Centos7 image with frequently used tools and utilities.
 The second image is based off the first with the addition of headless OpenJDK7.

+# Building
+To buid a dev images for testing locally, use
+  * `git checkout develop`
+  * `git pull origin devlop`
+  * `make clean build`

+The result should be a `n.n.n-dev` image in your local docker repo (e.g. `1.0.3-dev`).
+If you need to make changes, create a feature branch like you would for any other kind of change, modify the image deifnition as necessary, use `make clean build` to build an image and then test it as necessary.
+Once you have finished your local testing, commit your changes, push them, and create a pull-request as you would normally.
+A Jenkins PR build will be started to verify that your changes will build in a Jenkins environment.

 # Releasing
 Use git flow to release a version to the `master` branch.
 A jenkins job can be triggered manually to build and publish the images to docker hub.
 During the git flow release process, update the version in the makefile by removing the `dev`